Human Resources & Employment Law

 Protect Honest Employee References

-Encourages a safe work environment through the hiring process by enabling one employer to disclose information to another employer about a job applicant.
+Encourage safe work environments by enabling one employer to disclose information to another employer about a job applicant.
 The measure would provide immunity to employers when disclosing such information.

-Provides employees with the option of being paid semi-monthly rather than weekly or bi-weekly.
-Semi-monthly pay results in 24 pay periods a year, while bi-weekly pay, which was passed by the Legislature in 1992, has 26 pay periods a year.
-Current Massachusetts law creates additional burdens and cost for companies that operate in states that allow semi-monthly payment of wages.
+Provide employees with the option of being paid semi-monthly rather than weekly or bi-weekly.
+Semi-monthly pay results in 24 pay periods a year, whilebi-weekly pay, which was passed by the Legislature in 1992, has 26 pay periods a year.
+Current Massachusetts law creates burdens and cost for companies that operate in other states that allow semi-monthly payment of wages.

-Encourages employers to educate and train employees about state and federal laws governing workplace discrimination, harassment and retaliation with the intent of raising awareness and preventing such behaviors.
-Employers providing this type of training gain an affirmative defense against lawsuits claiming workplace discrimination by supervisory and management personnel.
+The bill would encourage employers to educate employees about state and federal laws governing workplace discrimination, harassment and retaliation with the intent of raising awareness and preventing such behaviors.
+Employers providing this type of training would gain an affirmative defense against lawsuits claiming workplace discrimination by supervisory and management personnel.